David Nadien: Life

+In 1986, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Nadien owned the "Prince of Orange, Wald, Hoffmann" violin, made by Guarneri del Gesù in about 1743, until he sold it in 1967.

 He is well-known for his recordings of Parts 1 to 4 of the Suzuki violin method.

 He died of pneumonia in New York City aged 88 on May 28, 2014.